 - Market capitalization.
 A company’s current outstanding shares multiplied by the current stock price.

 Even if you’re not wading into the market with the intention of becoming a sophisticated stock trader, investing is an important component of a solid retirement plan.

-There are a number of different retirement accounts, designed to meet the different needs of various investors:
+There are a number of different retirement accounts, and each one is designed to meet the different needs of various investors.

 - Roth IRA.
 A type of IRA (individual retirement account) that boasts special tax benefits.
 You are limited in how much you can contribute each year and by the types of investments that can be held within the account.
 When you contribute to this account, it will be with after-tax dollars, meaning you won’t receive a tax deduction for it.
 But you also won’t be taxed on any of the profits you make from the investments in your Roth IRA or when you withdraw those profits (as long as you follow the rules).

 - Traditional IRA.
 The first IRA program in the U.S. Depending on your filing status and income, your contributions will be either fully or partially tax-deductible.
 Generally, the money you have in your Traditional IRA (including earnings and gains) won’t be taxed until you make a withdrawal sometime between the ages of 59.5 and 70.5.

 - 401(k).
 A retirement plan offered by employers to their employees.
 With a 401(k), you’ll have a choice of a few investment options, typically mutual funds.
 You can directly invest a portion of your pre-tax salary, and you won’t be taxed for any earnings or gains until you withdraw the funds.
 There are annual limits to how much you can contribute, but they are higher than those of IRAs.
 Employers will often match an employee’s contributions to a certain point.

 - 403(b).
 Similar to a 401(k), but it’s only intended for tax-sheltered or charitable entities like public schools, colleges, universities, churches and public hospitals.